dellorogiulio/cpp_basic/README.md

 My suggestion is to start with the second one by The Cherno and then pass to the first one.

 I would try to add a link in each concept referring to the specific lesson

+## Coffee Machine Example

+The folder coffee_machine contains an example of how structure a "real" directory and some basic classes for a to-do project.
+This example shows how you could potentially implement some classes.

+See [Coffee Machine](coffee_machine/coffee_machine.md#top) for more info.